 - d.
-The "Verge with Dooryard" shall provide: - i.
-A 5' wide minimum grass (or other vegetation) verge contiguous with the back of curb. - ii.
+The "Verge with Dooryard" shall provide: - A 5' wide minimum grass (or other vegetation) verge contiguous with the back of curb. - ii.
 A 5' wide sidewalk contiguous with the verge. - iii.
 A dooryard from the property line to the face of the building. - iv.
-Trees planted in the verge at an average spacing of approximately every 40 linear feet.

-(8) Notwithstanding stated dimensions for Hardscapes, variations in Hardscape dimensions due to existing buildings, permitted deviations from Build-to Line requirements, or variations in curb locations shall be permitted in order to create a continuous paved area from curb to building face.
+Trees planted in the verge at an average spacing of approximately every 40 linear feet. - (8) Notwithstanding stated dimensions for Hardscapes, variations in Hardscape dimensions due to existing buildings, permitted deviations from Build-to Line requirements, or variations in curb locations shall be permitted in order to create a continuous paved area from curb to building face. - (9) Where the Regulating Plan designates an Existing Frontage Type and an existing stone wall is required to remain, the Development Department may waive the requirement and shall instead substitute the adjacent Frontage Type on the street.